tiesselune/reindeer-rs/Readme.md

 ```

 You entitie's key will be automatically updated with `set_key` to match the last found entry's ID, incremented by 1.

+:bulb: Note that the `AutoIncrementEntity` trait needs to be in scope.